Passion fruit, otherwise known as Passiflora edulis, has recently become a trend among those who are health-conscious.

 Potential Downsides of Passion Fruit

-While generally safe to eat passion fruit, some people may have an allergic reaction to it, especially those with a latex allergy.
+While it is generally safe to eat passion fruit, some people may have an allergic reaction to it, especially those with a latex allergy.

 While passion fruit is perfectly safe to eat for most people, there are some potential downsides to consider.